 - Hotline support, seven days a week, from 7 AM – 8 PM.

-- A dedicated sales representative who will make bi-weekly calls to your establishment
+- A dedicated sales representative who will make regularly scheduled calls to your establishment

 - Retailer training both at the Lottery and on-site at your location